 During her time in Mississippi, she became fascinated by the state’s many subcultures.
 With two collaborators, Cioffi set off on a trip across the state to document the variety of individuals who called Mississippi home.

 With a state arts grant and Kickstarter largesse, Cioffi made the documentary film subSIPPI: An Exploration of Mississippi’s Subcultures.
 “We traveled the state profiling subcultures, bringing them to life and into conversation with their neighbors,” Cioffi said.

 Cioffi served as the director of photography on the film and as such was able to use composition to tell the story about a people and a place that are rarely heard from.
-The film showcased everyone from farmers and fisherman, to hip-hop artists and gospel singers, and the vast variety in between.
+The film showcased everyone from farmers and fishermen to hip-hop artists and gospel singers and the vast variety in between.
 It also had an eye on form and aesthetics, things Cioffi gives a great deal of attention to in her work.

 Working on subSIPPI deepened her interest in documentary film.
-It spoke to her more than narrative film.
+It spoke to her more than a narrative film.
 “I liked the idea of framing the reality that already exists around me rather than creating my own reality,” she said.